Ria-Chaudhry/Mortality_Prediction/README.md

 The eight matrices are baseline, three single-domain additions, three pairwise additions, and all domains.
 Logistic regression, random forest, gradient boosting, and LightGBM give 160 outer-fold fits and 32 OOF probabilities per visit in each dataset.

-The completed MIMIC measurement and procedure scripts used 50 concepts and 21 final columns; the medication script used 250 concepts and 21 columns.
-All three used outer-training mutual information after training-median imputation for the final 21.
-The required corrected design overrides medication to 50 concepts and preserves 21 columns in every domain.
-That deviation is explicit and must be reconciled on protected data before any paper-reproduction claim.
-See [`docs/recovered_method_provenance.md`](docs/recovered_method_provenance.md).

 ## Install and test

 Execution and same-runtime repeat checks support CPython 3.10.13 exactly: